CloverTerrace/weather/README.md

 # Clover Terrace Weather Center 🍀

 a live weather page for Clover Terrace, a higher-elevation micro-climate within Aliquippa, PA. conditions come from a home weather station (Ecowitt gateway → WeeWX) running on-site, with Weather Underground's cloud API connected to the same weather station as an automatic backup whenever the home server is unreachable/when just one sensor reading drops out.
+I built this as a personal project to practice and experiment with coding and data.
+If you like the look, this readme should be enough to help you build it out yourself.

 **live at:** <https://cloverterrace.github.io/weather/>